AntonioTorres23/OpenGL_Notes/Explanation of Arrow Pointer in C++.md

 Since that's essentially what a pointer does in concept.
 It points to whatever other matching data type object/variable.
 Meaning it also takes the address and value of whatever pointer is pointing at.
 Meaning if the original variable/object's value its pointing at changes, it will also match that.
 And vice versa, if you change the value within the pointer object/variable, the original variable will change that.
 They are one in the same and is why pointer's where kind of invented.

 The primary purpose of pointers can be for many reasons.
-One being you want to change the original variable/object if you are going through things like functions or other things
+One being you want to change the original variable/object if you are going through things like functions or other transformations like addition, subtraction, division, etc. depending on the data type it is.